Nioh 3: Development

-Nioh 3 is developed by Koei Tecmo division Team Ninja, marking it as the first game in the series without involvement from fellow division Kou Shibusawa and publisher Sony Interactive Entertainment.
+Nioh 3 is developed by Koei Tecmo division Team Ninja, marking it as the first game in the series without involvement from fellow division Kou Shibusawa (though Shibusawa himself returns as executive producer) and publisher Sony Interactive Entertainment.
 Fumihiko Yasuda, director of the previous games, serves as general producer.
 Yasuda said that the team wanted to "create a new kind of action that would act as a major centerpiece" that marked the evolution of the Nioh gameplay formula.
-Popularity of ninjas in areas outside of Japan and the team's experience making Ninja Gaiden game also contributed to the decision.
+Popularity of ninjas in areas outside of Japan and the team's experience making Ninja Gaiden games also contributed to the decision.
 To further differentiate the gameplay between Samurai and Ninja, the team decided not to give Ninja Ki Pulse, despite it being one of the signature gameplay elements in past games.
 However, the game does not limit players to any one playstyle.
 Players can freely switch between the two playstyles as the team wanted to give them freedom in how they want to approach a challenge.

 Nioh 3 was announced in June 2025 by Koei Tecmo.
 A time-limited demo for the game was released for the PlayStation 5.
-The game is set to be released for PlayStation 5 and Windows on February 6, 2026.
-It will receive two downloadable contents following its release, with the first DLC arriving by September 2026, and the second DLC by February 2027.
+The game was released for PlayStation 5 and Windows on February 6, 2026.
+It will receive two downloadable contents, with the first DLC arriving by September 2026, and the second DLC by February 2027.
 New stories and weapons are confirmed to be included with each DLC.
+A playable demo for PS5 and PC from Jan 29, 2026 was announced along with a new trailer at The Game Awards 2025.
+The game uses Koei Tecmo's in-house Katana Engine, whose features, such as lighting, were improved for the development of the title.

+The first downloadable content pack for the game, titled Hell Rising, was released on August 19, 2026.

+Reception

+Nioh 3 received "generally favorable" reviews, according to review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 94% critics.